 Mission & Collection Scope

-The mission of the Archives and Special Collections, University of Nebraska-Lincoln Libraries is to select, preserve, arrange, describe, provide reference assistance for, and promote the use of rare and unique research materials.
-The Department maintains these research materials because they are best managed separately from the general collections due to their subject area, rare or unique qualities, source, physical condition or form.
+The mission of the Archives & Special Collections, University of Nebraska-Lincoln Libraries is to select, preserve, arrange, describe, provide reference assistance for, and promote the use of rare and unique research materials.
+The unit maintains these research materials because they are best managed separately from the general collections due to their subject area, rare or unique qualities, source, physical condition or form.

-The Archives and Special Collections Department's subject area concentrations spring from major research and education areas conducted at the University of Nebraska-Lincoln.
+The Archives & Special Collections' subject area concentrations spring from major research and education areas conducted at the University of Nebraska-Lincoln.
 The collections are composed of rare and unique documentary materials created and accumulated by the University and its members as well as from individuals and organizations external to the University.
 The collecting interests and the extent of collecting activity increases and decreases over time as academic research programs develop and diminish at the University.
-The purpose of this approach is to provide the University of Nebraska-Lincoln research community with the rare and unique research materials that users require.
+The purpose of this approach is to provide the University of Nebraska-Lincoln research community and others with the rare and unique research materials that users require.
 Collections will, to the extent possible, anticipate future research needs.